songchenlong/songchenlong.github.io/content/en/post/25-04-26-VLDBL-zhangzhihao/index.md

 ---
-title: "Congratulations!
-The paper \"Efficiently Counting Four-Node Motifs in Large-Scale Temporal Graphs\" by Zhang Zhihao and Qi Jianpeng (co-first authors) has been accepted by VLDBJ! 🎉🎉🎉"
+title: "Congratulations to Zhihao Zhang and Jianpeng Qi as the co-first authors for having the paper \"Efficiently Counting Four-Node Motifs in Large-Scale Temporal Graphs\" accepted by VLDBJ!"

 date: 2025-04-26
 ---

 <!--more-->

-Congratulations!
-The paper "Efficiently Counting Four-Node Motifs in Large-Scale Temporal Graphs" by Zhang Zhihao and Qi Jianpeng (co-first authors) has been accepted by VLDBJ! 🎉🎉🎉
+Congratulations to Zhihao Zhang and Jianpeng Qi as the co-first authors for having the paper "Efficiently Counting Four-Node Motifs in Large-Scale Temporal Graphs" accepted by VLDBJ! 🎉🎉🎉